Prathamesh-Palatshaha/Diabetes-Prediction-Model/README.md

 2. Preprocessing the data.
 3. Splitting the data into training and testing sets.
 4. Training the SVM model.
-5. Evaluating the model's performance using metrics such as accuracy, precision, recall, and F1 score.
+5. Evaluating the model's performance using metrics accuracy.

 ## Evaluation

 The model's performance was evaluated using the following metrics:

 - Accuracy
-- Precision
-- Recall
-- F1 Score
-- Confusion Matrix

 ## Results